sdmj45/elasticsearch-test/README.md

 ## elasticsearch-test
-Setting up a local elasticsearch server with docker
+Setting up a local elasticsearch server for integration test with docker

 ## How to use
 Initialize the elastic client with the following method, this will create the elasticsearch server of the version 8.4.3